Kawasaki Eliminator

+The Eliminator name was first used by Kawasaki in 1985 on the ZL900 A1 motorcycle, creating one of the first "sport cruisers" by using a sport bike engine in a cruiser frame.
+Since then, the name has been used on a variety of models ranging from 124 cc to 997 cc in engine displacement.

 Models

 ZL900

-Introduced in 1985, and only produced for 2 years.
-It was produced as the ZL900 A1 Eliminator in 1985 and the ZL900 A2 in 1986, the ZL900 evolved from the Kawasaki GPZ900R.
-The ZL900 was designed to evoke images of the wildly successful Z1 drag bikes, with a bobbed rear fender, short travel fork, large rear tire, fat chromed mufflers, a small fuel tank and low straight handlebars.
+Introduced in 1985 and only produced for 2 years, the ZL900 Eliminator used the 908 cc inline-four cylinder engine from the Kawasaki GPZ900R in a cruiser frame.
+Kawasaki used smaller 32 mm carburetors (the GPZ900R used 34 mm), different timing, and camshafts with less duration.
+This gave the engine a different personality, trading high-end power for low- and mid-range performance that was more suitable for a cruiser.
+The ZL900 (known as the ZL900 A1 for 1985 and the ZL900 A2 for 1986) was designed to evoke images of the wildly successful Z1 drag bikes, with a bobbed rear fender, short travel fork, large rear tire, fat chromed mufflers, small fuel tank, and low straight handlebars.
+At the time, the ZL900 was the only bike in its segment using an inline-four powerplant instead of a V4 configuration.

-The ZL900 engine was a transplanted and slightly modified version of the liquid-cooled Inline 4 introduced in the 1984 Kawasaki ZX900 Ninja.
-Kawasaki used smaller 32 mm carburetors (the ZX900 used 34 mm), different timing and camshafts with less duration.
-This gave the engine a different personality, trading the Ninja's high-end power for low-end and mid-range performance that was more suitable for a cruiser.

-At the time, the ZL900 was the only bike in its segment using an Inline-four powerplant instead of a V4 configuration.
 These bikes were produced by Kawasaki in Lincoln, Nebraska for the American market.